paxtonhyde/capstone-I/README.md

 2. Design the statistical test thoroughly before collecting data or writing the pipeline.
 I thought I had done this  well enough but my mind must still be more philosophical than statistical.

 3. It is easy to end up with different file versions on AWS EC2 instance and your local machine.
-My solution was to write functions for reading and writing data that interact with an S3 bucket. `loaddata` looks first in the local `\data` directory before fetching from S3, and `uploaddata` writes both locally and to S3.
+My solution was to write functions for reading and writing data that interact with an S3 bucket. `loaddata` looks first in the local directory before fetching from S3, and `uploaddata` writes both locally and to S3.
 This saves some `scp`'ing and makes it certain that the most up-to-date copy is on AWS.

 4. Create an `~/.aws/credentials` file and put your EC2 instance credentials there before doing anything else on a new instance.
 Then you won't have to worry about it afterwards.